simodf7/runphi_coral/Guida-zephyr-ros-config-gen/README.md

 ## Demo in runphi

-To run the ping pong application as a partitioned container via runphi, please refer to this [README](https://dessert.unina.it:8088/runphi/partitioned_container_demos/-/blob/main/demos/README.md).
-You can use the following pod manifest:
+To run the ping pong application as a partitioned container via runphi, you can:

+- Use the prebuilt image, namely ``dessertunina/microrospingpong:arm64jh``.
+- Build the image from scratch using the binary obtained at the end of [this](https://dessert.unina.it:8088/runphi/environment_builder/-/edit/main/Guida-zephyr-ros-config-gen/README.md#zephyr-firmware-for-micro-ros-setup) step.
+Then, follow instructions [here](https://dessert.unina.it:8088/runphi/partitioned_container_demos/-/blob/main/README.md) to build the image.

+Once obtained k8s image, you can use the following pod manifest:

 ```yaml
 apiVersion: v1